dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 some platforms.
 The 'variable_addr(id)' operation means to get the address of the memory region identified by the given id.
 Support for such variables is optional.

-   **Note**

-   *Linux implementation*: Linux uses BTF ids to identify variables.

 Legacy BPF Packet access instructions
 -------------------------------------

-Linux introduced special instructions for access to packet data that were carried over from classic BPF.
-However, these instructions are deprecated and should no longer be used in any version of the ISA.
+eBPF previously introduced special instructions for access to packet data that were carried over from classic BPF.
+However, these instructions are deprecated and should no longer be used.

-   **Note**

-   *Linux implementation*: Details can be found in the `Linux historical notes <https://github.com/dthaler/ebpf-docs/blob/update/isa/kernel.org/linux-historical-notes.rst#legacy-bpf-packet-access-instructions>`_.

 Appendix
 ========